-Research has shown that there are some very well-defined stages of grief, including shock, anger, sadness, guilt and finally acceptance.
-Some happen individually, some happen concurrently, but eventually you do get that sense of acceptance.
+Research has shown that there are some well-defined stages of grief, including shock, anger, sadness, guilt and finally acceptance.
+Some happen individually, some happen concurrently, but eventually most of us arrive at a sense of acceptance.

-Some people say it may take six months, some say a year, but clearly if your grief is continuing on an ongoing basis well beyond this, you probably do need a little professional help to move on.
+Some say that grieving may take six months, some say a year, and some say longer.
+But clearly, if your grief is continuing on an ongoing basis well beyond this, you may need a little professional help to move on.

 There’s a powerful technique that can be used by anyone that can rapidly help them get rid of distress and sadness, and it’s called Havening.

 I’ve described it more fully in other postings, and it is something we help people to do when they come to see us for hypnotherapy for anxiety, stress and other things, including self confidence issues.

 It involves stroking the body and first getting rid of the negative emotion you don’t want to feel, and then Havening positive terms such as “calm” and “happy”.
 It won’t get you over the person you’ve lost, but it can help you in a low moment.
 You don’t have to tolerate the pain.

 Therapy can be amazing when it comes to helping people who have lost someone.
 My own mum died in 1988; I was 16 at the time, and it took me until 2010 to be able to deal with that.